 PALISADE-2.
-In October 2021, near the end of the acute phase of the COVID-19 pandemic, we initiated our Phase 3 PALISADE-2 trial, a replicate study of PALISADE-1.
-As in PALISADE-1, enrolled patients in PALISADE-2 had a diagnosis of SAD and demonstrated marked social anxiety at enrollment, as evidenced by a baseline score on the LSAS of at least 70.
-After receiving top-line results from PALISADE-1 in July 2022, we paused ongoing recruitment and enrollment in PALISADE-2 to enable independent third-party biostatisticians to conduct an interim analysis of available data from the 141 subjects who were randomized and had completed the study up to the date it was paused.
+In October 2021, near the end of the acute phase of the COVID-19 pandemic, we initiated PALISADE-2.
+Like PALISADE-1, PALISADE-2 was a U.S. multi-center, randomized, double-blind, placebo-controlled, Phase 3 clinical study designed to evaluate the efficacy, safety, and tolerability of the acute administration of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated anxiety-provoking public speaking challenge, as measured using the patient-reported SUDS.
+Enrolled patients had a diagnosis of SAD and demonstrated marked social anxiety at enrollment, as evidenced by a baseline score on the LSAS of at least 70.
+After receiving top-line results from PALISADE-1 in July 2022, we paused ongoing recruitment and enrollment in PALISADE-2 to enable independent third-party biostatisticians to conduct an interim analysis of available data from the 141 subjects who were randomized up to the date it was paused.
 In September 2022, the independent third-party biostatisticians who conducted the interim analysis recommended that we continue PALISADE-2 as originally planned, without revealing to us any of the underlying data they had reviewed.
-However, for business reasons, we elected to extend our pause of PALISADE-2 pending our assessment of the then impending top-line results of the PALISADE OLS, the results of two SAD public speaking challenge studies conducted by peer companies, further discussions with the FDA regarding the continuing acceptability of the LSAS as a primary efficacy endpoint in Phase 3 studies for the treatment of SAD, as well as a comprehensive assessment of the expense, time, statistical and regulatory implications and logistical challenges associated with resuming PALISADE-2.
-Following positive results from our PALISADE OLS, the results of two SAD public speaking challenge studies conducted by peer companies, each of which did not meet its primary efficacy endpoint as measured by the SUDS, and positive discussions with the FDA in early 2023 regarding the continuing validity and reliability of the LSAS as a primary efficacy endpoint, for strategic reasons, we chose to close PALISADE-2 with 141 completed subjects rather than resume the study and randomize an additional 67 subjects, for a total of 208 subjects as originally planned.
+However, for business reasons, we elected to extend our pause of PALISADE-2 pending our assessment of the then impending top-line results of the PALISADE OLS, the results of two SAD public speaking challenge studies, each with SUDS as the primary efficacy endpoint, being conducted by two peer companies, discussions with the FDA regarding the continuing acceptability of the LSAS as a primary efficacy endpoint in Phase 3 studies for the treatment of SAD, as well as a comprehensive assessment of the expense, time, statistical and regulatory implications and logistical challenges associated with resuming PALISADE-2.
+Following positive results from our PALISADE OLS, after learning that the two SAD public speaking challenge studies conducted by peer companies did not meet their primary efficacy endpoint as measured by the SUDS, and after positive discussions with the FDA in early 2023 regarding the continuing validity and reliability of the LSAS as a primary efficacy endpoint, for business reasons, we closed PALISADE-2 with 141 completed subjects rather than resume the study.